mesonbuild/meson/docs/markdown/FAQ.md

 can be found
 [here](https://github.com/jpakkane/meson/tree/master/test%20cases/linuxlike/3%20linker%20script).

-## My project works fine on Linux and MinGW but fails with MSVC due to a missing .lib file
+## My project works fine on Linux and MinGW but fails to link with MSVC due to a missing .lib file (fatal error LNK1181).
+Why?

 With GCC, all symbols on shared libraries are exported automatically unless you specify otherwise.
 With MSVC no symbols are exported by